ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-write-secure-ballerina-code.md

 // ...
 ```

-Furthermore, authentication and authorization can be modified for a particular resource as follows by configuring `auth` attribute of `@http:ResourceConfig`:
+Further, authentication and authorization can be modified for a particular resource as follows by configuring `auth` attribute of `@http:ResourceConfig`:

 ```ballerina
 @http:ResourceConfig {